 - Diesel exhaust

-Risk level is even greater when these exposures are combined with the other risk factors for lung cancer:
+A firefighter’s risk level is even greater when these exposures are combined with other risk factors for lung cancer:

 - Lung diseases like emphysema or chronic bronchitis